Apple Pie ABC

-Apple Pie ABC is an old and enduring English alphabet rhyme for children which has gone through several variations since the 17th century.
+"Apple Pie ABC" is an old and enduring English alphabet rhyme for children which has gone through several variations since the 17th century.
+Its educational function is to describe the interaction of children with the pie in alphabetical order, placing it at the very start of The Oxford Dictionary of Nursery Rhymes.

 History

-The Apple Pie ABC is a simple rhyme meant to teach children the order of the alphabet and relates the various ways children react to an apple pie.
+"Apple Pie ABC" is a simple rhyme meant to teach children the order of the alphabet and relates the various ways children react to an apple pie.
 After the first line, A was an apple pie, the rest of the letters refer to verbs.
 The earliest printed versions, dating from the 18th century, have the following form: "A was an Apple pie; B bit it; C cut it; D dealt it; E eat it; F fought for it; G got it; H had it; J joined it; K kept it; L longed for it; M mourned for it; N nodded at it; O opened it; P peeped in it; Q quartered it; R ran for it; S stole it; T took it; V viewed it; W wanted it; X, Y, Z, and &, All wished for a piece in hand".
 At that time the writing of the capital letters I and J, and of U and V, was not differentiated, which explains the absence of the two vowels.
 Later versions added I and U with, "I inspected it" and "U upset it".